bytedance/videx/README.md

 VIDEX offers two startup modes:

-1. **Plugin to production database**: Install VIDEX as a plugin to the production database instance.
+1. **Plugin to production database** (Plugin-Mode): Install VIDEX as a plugin to the production database instance.
-2. **Individual instance**: This mode can completely avoid impacting the stability of online running instances, making it practical for industrial environments.
+2. **Individual instance** (Standalone-Mode): This mode can completely avoid impacting the stability of online running instances, making it practical for industrial environments.

 Functionally, VIDEX supports creating and deleting indexes (single-column indexes, composite indexes, EXTENDED_KEYS indexes).
 However, it currently does not support functional indexes, FULL-Text, and Spatial Indexes.